cseanburns/systems-librarianship/src/6c-install-koha.md

 Under **Networking**, click on **Allow HTTP traffic**.
 In the **Network tags** box, add the following tag name: `koha-8080`.

-All else, including the operating system (Ubuntu 22.04), should remain the same.
+All else, including the operating system (Ubuntu 24.04 LTS), should remain the same.
 Note that this is a more expensive setup.
-Therefore, feel free to delete this instance at the end of the semester to avoid incurring extra costs.
+Therefore, feel free to delete this instance when you are done with this project to avoid incurring extra costs.

 ### Google Cloud firewall